metonymize-kripa/pink-potato-3a658/content/pages/about.md

   - type: content_section
     content: >
           Parisha Chanodia is the founder of KIP engineer that aims to provide the engineering team with a training platform on precast engineering topics based on current codes, manuals, and standards.

-Parisha graduated from UWM Milwaukee in 2001 and joined the Consulting Engineers Group, Inc. in IL soon after.
-She worked on several precast design projects that included stadiums, parking garages, industrial buildings, and litigation work until 2012.
-Soon after, she became an independent consultant and helped with peer review of calculations, training, and consulting.
-She is a member of PCI and is currently serving on the 9th edition industry handbook committee.

-The fast-paced growth of the precast industry created a demand for a training platform which then helped create KIP engineer with the help of trusted advisors and friends from the precast industry.

     image: images/about.jpg
     image_alt: Our team in the meeting room